vyos/vyos-documentation/docs/load-balancing.rst

 The rule sets are executed in numerical order against outgoing packets.
 In case of a match the packet is sent through an interface specified in the matching rule.
 If a packet doesn't match any rule it is sent by using the system routing table.
 Rule numbers can't be changed.

-Create a load balancing rule, rule can be a number between 0...4294967295:
+Create a load balancing rule, rule can be a number between 1 and 9999:

 .. code-block:: sh

-    vyos@vyos# set load-balancing wan rule 0
+    vyos@vyos# set load-balancing wan rule 1
     Possible completions:
     description             Description for this rule
     > destination           Destination